 Recovery From Addictions In Leeds | Drug and Alcohol Therapy

-Recovery from alcohol or substance misuse is a difficult and very personal step to take, and everybody's journey moving into recovery will be different.
-Many different aspects of a persons life can affect how they achieve and sustain recovery, and few will achieve recovery in the same way, but there are, core areas or similarities that people wishing to enter into recovery can focus on:
+Recovery from alcohol or substance misuse is a difficult and very personal step to take, and everybody's journey moving into recovery from an addiction will be different.
+Many different aspects of a persons life can affect how they achieve and sustain recovery.
+Few will achieve this in the same way, but there are core areas or similarities that people wishing to enter into recovery can focus on:

-An individual in recovery needs a secure place which feels safe for them, a roof over their heads, and enough income for basic needs such as food and warmth.
-Choosing healthy food so as to give the body and brain enough nutrients to repair itself is also important.
+An individual in addiction recovery needs a secure place which feels safe for them, a roof over their heads, and enough income for basic needs such as food and warmth.
+Choosing healthy food so as to give the body and brain enough nutrients to repair itself is also important for sober living.
+Leeds is a good place to be in recovery with a great choice of health shops to kick start the mind body connection and prepare for a sober living environment.

-People need to find a purpose in life in their recovery in order to keep going, this may be family, or a job, or simply keeping your sanity!
+People who have had problems with alcoholism or drug addictions need to find a purpose in life in their recovery in order to keep going, this may be family, or a job, or simply keeping your sanity!
 New, healthy routines can be established and exercise should be encouraged as early on in recovery as possible.
+Light yoga exercises are a good start for people recovering from addiction, we are lucky in Leeds as there is a vast choice of yoga classes and exercise based community activities, there are also often free options from local drug and alcohol charity based services to help us with a holistic approach to recovery extended-care or aftercare activities.

 This is important, otherwise recovering from any addiction would be pointless.
-Often being around other people who are in recovery is extremely helpful for the individual in early recovery.
+Often being around other people who have had problems with alcohol abuse or substance-use is extremely helpful for the individual in early recovery.

 This gives them support and an understanding that achieving and sustaining recovery is possible, learning from people who have been through similar experiences.